jD91mZM2/Jointercept/README.md

 # Jointercept
-Jointercept stands for Join Intercept and is a replacements for the buggy EventGhost to instead launch your own programs!
+Jointercept stands for Join Intercept and is a replacement for the buggy EventGhost to instead launch your own programs!

 Runs on:
 - Linux (Tested)